 A lot of our travels on Tablas Island, Romblon have been guided by Google Earth.
 I’ve been using the app to look for epic cliffs, viewpoints, and reefs.
-Because not much of the locations on Tablas are documented we have found a nice looking reef or cliff on Google Earth and driven to it.
+Because not many of the locations on Tablas are documented we have found a nice-looking reef or cliff on Google Earth and driven to it.
 This is an interesting way to travel and lands you in some unusual situations.

 It was almost 30 minutes driving off the main road and at one point a group of men were repairing the small road and sent us on a detour through a grass field.
 We were well and truly off the tourist trail.